Jacob-Pickard/Quiz-App/README.md

             - Breakpoints
         [?]
 Maybe some sort of dynamic/interesting background behind the quiz and homescreen.
     - Technical Debt
+        [X] Realizing that auto animate kind of sucks, maybe need to try a new library.
         [?]
 Clarify 1-3 or ? for new features on the backlog [3] Refactor JSON out of source code onto ec2 [2] Refactor QuizPage